Cheap train tickets to Leicester

 We very much hope that we have managed to convince you to book a city break to Leicester.
 If we have, then fantastic!
 Our website is on hand to help you book the best-value train tickets for your journey.
 If you have any questions about your booking, then please get in touch with our customer service team, who will be more than happy to assist you.

 Getting the best-value rail tickets possible is something that we at Trainsplit are sure many people want to do.
 This can include booking in advance, using a Railcard if you have one, travelling outside peak times, and – of course – splitting tickets via our website.
 If you’d like further information on any of these, please get in touch, and we’ll do what we can to assist you.
-We do have a comprehensive guide here at Trainsplit on the booking process, which we hope will be very useful, and we’ve covered some of the main points below.
+We do have a comprehensive guide here at Trainsplit on the booking process, which we hope will be very useful.
+Below, we've outlined some of the key points, including securing cheap train tickets.

 Book Your Train Tickets Early